researchgate/node-package-blueprint/README.md

 ## Publish

-After creating a release you porbably want to publish your updates to npm.
+After creating a release you probably want to publish your updates to npm.
 In order to do that run

 ```git push --follow-tags origin master; npm publish```